 Festival of Sant Jaume in July is the biggie for Calvia.
 Cultural and spiritual activities abound over a week-long series of celebrations where the main objective is to unite the townspeople and have some fun.

-Artists and musicians from around the world met in Calvià in May 2019 for a rocking good time for Mallorca Live 2019.
-Over 20-hours of live music, food trucks and market plus a " chill-out zone" and more.
-Check out the video below to see more.
-Word is out that next one is May 15, 2020.
+Artists and musicians from around the world met in Calvià in June.
+Over 20-hours of live music, food trucks and market plus a "chill-out zone" and more.
+This is the summer at its finest here.

 Easy access to Palma and some of the island’s most popular resorts, as well as having a huge expat population make Calvia a great choice for those who want to be near the excitement without having to live and breathe it 24/7.
 Due to the number of expats, there are a significant number of choices when it comes to international schooling for those who choose that route, making it also a great place for families.